micmejia/bible-dump/AMPC/John/John 10.md

-Again the Jews [^d]brought up stones to stone Him.
+Again the Jews brought up stones to stone Him.